-My Criteria - A rain pant needs to have full length zippers, be breathable, and fit well.
+My Criteria - Adjustability & Ventilation First, then Fit - A rain pant needs to have full length zippers, be breathable, and fit well.
 I wear it over shorts, sometimes over long johns or pants.
 The full length zippers are critical for ventilating — open up the top for ventilation while the bottom is closed (where puddles, streams, and most of rain hits).
+See picture.

 Thoughts on Improvements - The side zippers work great, have had no problem with them, but they are a bit bulky.
 Makes me wonder if there is a lighter zipper that is still functional and would make the pants lighter.
 Also the two front pockets and one rear pocket are nice but overall I don't use them, I access the pockets in shorts or pants underneath.
 Taking these pockets and associated zippers out would make the pants lighter and fold up smaller.

-Also a slightly tougher seat helps for sitting on rocks, cuts down on wear and tear.
+Also a slightly tougher seat would help for sitting on rocks, cuts down on wear and tear.